solita-alperttiti/concourse-ci-example/README.md

 images and then pushes images to Docker Hub.
 Pipeline template is using runtime variables, so different pipelines can be created just by adding different variable files into the project.

+My blog post about this project can be found from https://dev.solita.fi/2020/08/17/creating-your-ci-cd-pipeline-with-concourse.html

 More information about Concourse CI can be found from https://concourse-ci.org/

 #### Pre-requirements